Aside from vodka, what does the US import from Russia? - NewsBreak

 Most of that $22.3 billion in imports from Russia won’t be things you’re likely to find at your local grocery store.
 Russia’s big export to the U.S. is mineral fuels, estimated at $13 billion.
 Following that, the USTR lists precious metal and stone ($2.2 billion), iron and steel ($1.4 billion), fertilizers ($963 million) and inorganic chemicals ($763 million).

-You’d be more likely to stumble upon some of Russia’s exported agricultural products.Restaurant tips have gotten stingier, Square data shows
+You’d be more likely to stumble upon some of Russia’s exported agricultural products.Biden approval near record low amid economic frustration: poll

 In 2019, Russia sent over about $69 million in agricultural products to the U.S. with $8 million in snack foods making up the lion’s share.
 After, the USTR lists tree nuts ($6 million), other vegetable oils ($3 million), essential oils ($3 million) and other dairy products ($2 million).